 21.2.4 QoE Measurement Handling in RRC_IDLE and RRC_INACTIVE States

+For QoE sessions pertaining to data flows received via MBS broadcast, QoE measurement collection may continue during the RRC_INACTIVE and RRC_IDLE.

+Upon UE's transition from RRC_IDLE to RRC_CONNECTED, the gNB serving the UE should ensure that it does not release an already configured signalling-based QoE measurement configuration for the sake of configuring a new management-based QoE measurement configuration.

+QoE measurements for ongoing sessions should be continued when switching between MBS multicast and unicast transmission modes.

+When the UE resumes the connection with a gNB that does not support QoE, the UE releases all application layer measurement configurations.

+For a QoE measurement configuration for MBS communication service, the assistance information may be configured to UE for deciding which QoE measurement collection data shall be stored during RRC_INACTIVE and RRC_IDLE.

 If the UE enters RRC_INACTIVE, the UE AS configuration for the QoE is stored in the UE Inactive AS context.

 If the UE enters RRC_IDLE state, the UE releases all application layer measurement configurations except the application layer configurations explicitly indicated by the gNB as applicable in RRC_IDLE and RRC_INACTIVE states.